 To generate the report:

-Anomali Enterprise: Generating a Feed & Contribution Impact Report Step 1
+Anomali Match: Generating a Feed & Contribution Impact Report Step 1

 2. Once on the Reports screen, click the Actions menu and select Schedule Report.

-Anomali Enterprise: Generating a Feed & Contribution Impact Report Step 2
+Anomali Match: Generating a Feed & Contribution Impact Report Step 2

 3. Fill out the form and be sure to select the Anomali Threat Feed Report for the Dashboard field.

-Anomali Enterprise: Generating a Feed & Contribution Impact Report Step 3
+Anomali Match: Generating a Feed & Contribution Impact Report Step 3

 4. Click Save and it is all set to run at the specified time.